qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 is_closed
 .........

 Returns true if a line string is closed (start and end points are coincident), or false if a line string is not closed.
-If the geometry is not a line string then the result will be null.
+If the geometry is not a line string then the result will be NULL.

 .. list-table::
    :widths: 15 85

    * - Syntax
-     - is_closed(geom)
+     - is_closed(geometry)
    * - Arguments
-     - * **geom** - a line string geometry
+     - * **geometry** - a line string geometry
    * - Examples
      - * is_closed(geom_from_wkt('LINESTRING(0 0, 1 1, 2 2)')) → false
        * is_closed(geom_from_wkt('LINESTRING(0 0, 1 1, 2 2, 0 0)')) → true